How to make sure you choose the right React consultancy agency?

 Mind that, this is not about the price.

-It’s about different rates for a different level of experience.
+Good React consultancy agency should have different rates for a different level of experience.

 Do they have separate rates for junior, mid and senior?
 Or it’s just one stable rate no matter what?